Home

 Only the first method of making a kiln will allow you to create glazed items.

 Raku is a different method where you remove the pot from the kiln while it is red hot, then plunge into cold water or sawdust.
 This creates a lovely crackle effect on the glaze.
-I felt this was a step too far for a homeschooling project!
-But if you are adventurous enough to try, I would love to hear about it.
+This is really a step too far for a homeschooling project!
+I have had a Raku expert assure me that this is a very toxic and dangerous technique so you should not try it yourself at home.

 Your greenware must be totally dry before you put it in a kiln.
 This can take up to a week depending on the size of the piece, and the humidity.
 It is a good idea to pop the pot into an oven for a while to heat it up and make sure there is no more water left inside it, before firing.
 This should reduce the risk that the piece will crack.